 What is angioedema?

-Angioedema is a skin reaction similar to hives or urticaria.
-It is most often characterised by an abrupt and short-lived swelling of the skin and mucous membranes.
-All parts of the body may be affected but swelling most often occurs around the eyes and lips.
-In severe cases the internal lining of the upper respiratory tract and intestines may also be affected.
+Angioedema is a skin reaction similar to urticaria.
+It is characterised by an abrupt, temporary, localised swelling of the deep dermal layer, subcutaneous tissue, and mucous membranes.
+Although it can affect any part of the body, it most often occurs around the eyes, lips, and genitals.
+In severe cases, the internal lining of the upper respiratory tract and intestines may also be affected.